josh-monto/weather_sent/README.md

 # CS 410 Final Project

 This project was created to analyze local sentiment about weather in selected cities, using both the Twitter API and National Weather Service API.
-This project can be run using the Flask framework.
+This project leverages Flask and D3.js.

-IMPORTANT NOTE: To access the Twitter API, a file named 'bearer_token.txt' must be added to the root project folder and must contain only a bearer token from Twitter, which can be easily generated on developer.twitter.com.
-This application is not a heavy user of data, it only generates one request to the Twitter API for every submission from the app, but be aware of rate limits regardless.
+In order to run the application, you need Python and Node/NPM installed on your machine.

 Project was created using: